dirigible-ai/dirigible-node/README.md

 ## Manual management

-For more control, you can manually create and manage workflows:
+For more control or when automatic instrumentation isn't suitable, you can manually create and manage workflows:

 ```typescript
 import { createWorkflow, logLLMInteraction, endWorkflow } from '@dirigible-ai/sdk';